Charles Darling, 1st Baron Darling: Judicial career

 During the Billing trial one of the witnesses, Eileen Villiers-Stuart, claimed to have seen the mysterious "Black Book" in which the names of the "perverts" were listed, declared in court that Darling was one of them.
 She was later convicted of bigamy, and admitted that her testimony was invented.

 During the First World War, Lord Reading, the Lord Chief Justice, was frequently absent on diplomatic business.
 As the Senior Puisne Judge in the King's Bench Division, Darling deputized for him, and was sworn of the Privy Council in 1917 as a reward.
 In 1922, he was mooted as a stop-gap Lord Chief Justice until Sir Gordon Hewart could be appointed.
 Darling went so far as to write to Hewart asking for the office "even for ten minutes", but was passed over in favour of Mr Justice A. T. Lawrence.
 On hearing the news he was said to have remarked that he supposed he was not old enough (Darling being then 71 to Lawrence's age 77).

-He retired from the bench in 1923, and was created Baron Darling, of Langham in the County of Essex on 12 January 1924.
-In retirement he spoke in the Lords on legal issues and sat in the Judicial Committee of the Privy Council.
+He retired from the bench in 1923, and was created Baron Darling, of Langham in the County of Essex on 12 January 1924 by King George V. In retirement he spoke in the Lords on legal issues and sat in the Judicial Committee of the Privy Council.
 He also sometimes sat in the King's Bench Division to deal with its arrears.
 He died at the Cottage Hospital, Lymington, Hampshire, on 29 May 1936 aged 86, and was succeeded as Baron Darling by his grandson, Robert Charles Henry Darling, his only son having predeceased him.